tmtsoftware/icd/README.md

 The `icdwebserver` application starts the web app (by default on localhost:9000).
 You can change the port used by adding an option like this: `-Dhttp.port=9876`.

-Note that the build is set up so that the Play subproject is selected on start.
-So to run any commands (like sbt clean or sbt stage) that should apply to the other projects, you need to first switch to that project or the root project.
-For example `sbt root/test`.

 ICD Web App
 ------------